I returned to AWS and was reminded why I left

 Large Language Models (LLMs) degrade documents during long workflows, corrupting 25% of content on average.
 Current LLMs are unreliable delegates, introducing severe errors that silently corrupt documents over time.

-Meta's embrace of A.I. is making its employees miserable
+Meta's embrace of AI is making its employees miserable

 Meta plans to track US employees' computer activity to train AI models, sparking employee backlash and concerns over privacy.
 Employees have no option to opt out of the tracking on corporate laptops.